Input Masks

 • Constant - the effect is uniform along the whole strand length

-• Simple - gradually changes the mask falloff from 0 to 100%.
+• Simple - gradually changes the mask from 0 to 100% with adjustable falloff.
 Can be inverted.

 • Profile Curve - most detailed control using profile curve